RunasSudo/synacor.py/notes.md

     Congratulations; you have reached the end of the challenge!

 Given that you've made it this far (You didn't cheat, did you?
 I did warn you at the beginning!) this last challenge should be no problem.

+## Putting it all together

+Now that we've solved the puzzle, the only thing left is to write a [tool-assisted speed-run](https://github.com/RunasSudo/synacor.py/blob/master/dbg_speedrun.py) to completely break any given instance of the challenge in 5 seconds.

+    time python -u synacor.py dbg_speedrun | head -n 849